-If you believe you have been a victim of age discrimination at work and want help with this matter, you will do well to consult with age discrimination lawyers Los Angeles discrimination victims trust at Mann Elias.
+If you believe you have been a victim of age discrimination at work and want help with this matter, you will do well to consult with age discrimination lawyers in Los Angeles discrimination victims trust at Mann Elias.
 By doing so, you can learn more about the Age Discrimination in Employment Act of 1967.
 A federal law, it offers legal protection to workers who are at least 40 years old regarding age discrimination.
 Under this law, employers cannot discriminate due to a person's age when it comes to such areas as hiring, training, benefits, promotions, layoffs, and other related areas.
-If you were denied a promotion or believe you were laid-off from your job due only to your being an older worker, meet with age discrimination attorneys for the workplace to discuss the circumstances surrounding your situation.
+If you were denied a promotion or believe you were laid-off from your job due only to your being an older worker, meet with a workplace discrimination attorney to discuss the circumstances surrounding your situation.

 Does the ADEA Apply to All Employers?

 Unfortunately, the ADEA does not apply to all employers.
 In the case of private employers, the business must have at least 20 employees for the ADEA to be applicable.
 However, it does apply to all employment agencies and labor organizations, and also to state and local governments.
 But if you are a state employee who believes age discrimination took place on your job, the ADEA does not allow state employees to sue the state for damages.
-Due to the various rules and regulations that apply in these cases, you may ask yourself do I need a lawyer for age discrimination in Los Angeles?
+Due to the various rules and regulations that apply in these cases, you may ask yourself if you need a lawyer for age discrimination in the workplace.
 Since having a lawyer who is experienced in these complex cases can be the difference between winning or losing your case, contact Mann Elias for additional information.

 Contacting the EEOC